cucumber/compatibility-kit/devkit/README.md

 The files delivered as part of the kit - the feature files and the ndjson files - can be found in the [`samples`](./samples) folder.

-The [`src`](.src) folder contains source code used by the NPM scripts of the devkit.
-For example it contains a [`validate.ts`](./samples/validate.ts) file which is used by the `test` NPM script.
-That `test` script make sure the `.ndjson` files are valid regarding the schema of the Cucumber Messages protocol.
+The [`src`](./src) folder contains a barebones reference implementation of Cucumber which is used to generate the reference messages.
+This is commonly referred to as

 ### Adding a feature